nigelhao/take-it-easy/README.md

 This project was created to enhance the home karaoke experience by leveraging **Apple Music Sing on Apple TV**, which uses AI to remove vocals in real-time.
 The goal is to provide key change control through UI that is accessible, while integrating personal audio equipment for better sound quality.

-### The Complete Setup
+### My Complete Setup

 The system combines:

-- **Apple Music**: Music source on Apple TV
+- **Apple TV 4K** — Media source running Apple Music Sing
-- **Computer** that runs **take-it-easy**: Real-time pitch shifting with ultra-low latency
+- **Computer running take-it-easy** — Real-time pitch shifting with ultra-low latency
-- **Yamaha MG06X Mixing Console**: Professional audio mixing with reverb for microphones
-- **SSS1700C1 USB Sound Card**: Digital audio interface with TOSLINK support
+- **SSS1700C1 USB Sound Card** — USB audio interface with TOSLINK input/output
+- **S.M.S.L SU-1** — TOSLINK DAC for optical-to-analog conversion
+- **Yamaha MG06X** — Mixing console with built-in reverb for microphones
+- **Fosi Audio TB10D** — Power amplifier

 This setup allows singers to:

-1. Choose any song on Apple TV with vocal removal
+1. Choose any song on Apple TV
 2. Adjust the key to match their vocal range via the web UI
-3. Mix their microphone input with professional reverb effects
+3. Mix their microphone input with reverb effects
 4. Enjoy studio-quality audio output through speakers

 ### Audio Signal Flow